It was a first for the Langley Good Times Cruise-In, president Wayne Patterson said.

 Bob’s Bar ‘n’ Grill turned into a speakeasy of sorts as Crash Rebels jammed amongst the international Roadmen Car Club’s hot rod showcase and beer garden.

-Aldergrove-based Quiring Towing and Recovery, with the help of local celebrity Al Quiring from Highway Thru Hell and his wife Nancy partnered with the Aldergrove Elks Association to donate a portion of their profits from merchandise sold to the local charity organization, which assists families in need.
+Aldergrove-based Quiring Towing and Recovery, with the help of local celebrity Al Quiring from Highway Thru Hell and his wife Nancy partnered with the Aldergrove Elks Association to donate a portion of their profits from merchandise sold to the local charity, which assists families in need.

 The Quiring family did the same last year, contributing $368 to the Elks.